grtcdr/startpages/README.md

 The code for a startpage can be found under __src/__ of any startpage folder, there is also an extension available for each startpage under __src/web-ext-artifacts/__

-#### To-do:
-- [x] startpage_3 is on its way: it will be just as minimal as previous startpages, but as with my other two startpages, each one contains a unique feature to make it stand out from the rest.

 ## How to use the startpages:
 ### Set it as home page:
 First, let's clone the repo: